 MAN/A = 1, IDCS enabled: Both primary and secondary clocks are monitored.
 The first clock failure is reported by its ALARMx status flag (clock failure is indicated by a logic low).
-The ALARMx status is flag latched and remains latched until reset by assertion of ALARM_RST.
+The ALARMx status is flag latched and remains latched until reset by assertion of ALARM_RST (if RESTORE=0) or the input clock is fixed (if RESTORE=1).

 If the clock failure occurs on the primary clock, the IDCS attempts to switch to the secondary clock.
 The secondary clock signal needs to be valid for a successful switch.
+CLK_IND indicates the reference clock signal.
 Upon a successful switch, CLK_IND indicates the reference clock, which may now be different as that originally selected by REF_SEL.